Microscopic origin of quantum supersonic phenomenon in one dimension

-In particular, the 1D multi-component Bose gases with a spin-independent interaction exhibit a striking feature of ferromagnetism \cite{Eisenberg:2002,Guan-Batchelor-Takahashi}, which dramatically alters the low energy physics of the the Lieb-Liniger gas \cite{Lieb-Liniger}.
-In recent years, much effort has been devoted to experimentally manipulating quasiparticle magnons by coupling the ferromagnetic systems with an optical cavity, an external gravitational force, etc. \cite{Fuchs:2005,Zvonarev:2005,Batchelor:2006,Barfknecht:2018,Patu:2018}.
-However, a rigorous understanding of the dynamics of magnons in different mediums beyond the mean field is still challenging and highly desirable.
+On the other hand, the 1D multi-component Bose gases with a spin-independent interaction exhibit a striking feature of ferromagnetism \cite{Eisenberg:2002,Guan-Batchelor-Takahashi}.
+In this regard, much effort has been devoted to experimentally manipulating spinon and magnon by coupling the ferromagnetic systems with an optical cavity or external gravitational force \cite{JNFuchs2005PRL,MBZvonarev2007PRL,Batchelor:2006,Barfknecht:2018,Patu:2018}.
+However, a rigorous understanding of the dynamics of such quasiparticles beyond the mean field is still challenging and highly desirable.

-In this letter, we report on exact results of QF and revival of the supersonic impurity in the medium of bosonic liquid.
-Building on the BA and form factor of the 1D two-component Bose gas \cite{BPozsgay2012JPA, NJRobinson2017JSM}, we rigorously calculate the time evolutions of the impurity momentum, momentum distribution and correlation function, allowing us to determine exact microscopic states of QF and revival.
-The QF is caused mainly by the coherent oscillations between the two sets of BA eigenstates with reshuffling the quantum numbers beyond the ground state, i.e. the magnon- and exciton-like states simply gives an explicit expression of the periodicity $\tau_{\rm QF} = 2\pi/(|\varepsilon_{\rm c}(0)|-|\varepsilon_{\rm s}(0)|)$.
-Here $\varepsilon_{\rm c,s}$ are respectively the dressed energies of charge and spin which can be determined by the thermodynamical BA equations \cite{Guan-Batchelor-Takahashi}.
-The evolution of impurity momentum coincides with the motion of the wave packet center, displaying a novel feature of quantum snaking behavior.
-Whereas, the finite-size energies of magnon-like states elegantly determines a revival dynamics with a larger period $\tau_{L} = L/\left(v_{\rm c}(Q-k^*)-v_{\rm s}(k^*)\right)$ than $\tau_{\rm QF}$ that significantly reveals a quantum reflection of excitations.
-Here $v_{\rm c,s}$ are the sound velocities of charge and spin at particular momenta $Q-k^*$ and $k^*$, which can be precisely obtained by the BA equations.
+In this letter, we report on exact results of QF and quantum revival (QR) of the supersonic impurity injected into a medium of 1D bosonic liquid.
+Building on the BA of the 1D two-component Bose gas \cite{BPozsgay2012JPA, NJRobinson2017JSM}, we rigorously calculate the time evolutions of the impurity momentum, momentum distribution and correlation function, allowing us to determine exact microscopic states of QF and revival.
+We show that the QF is caused essentially by the coherent oscillations between the magnon and exciton-like BA eigenstates, leading to the periodicity given by an exact formula (\ref{period-QF}).
+It solely depends on the interaction strength between the particles when the initial velocity of the impurity is greater than the sound velocity of the medium.
+Whereas the finite-size energies of magnon-like states elegantly determines the QR dynamics with a larger period given by the analytical expression (\ref{period-L}), significantly revealing a quantum reflection of excitations with the sound velocities of charge.
+Finally we further propose a metrological application of a magnon impurity for measuring the gravitational force.

 \paragraph{The model and exact solution.} We consider the 1D two-component Bose gas described by the Hamiltonian